 Since 2001, much of Vanderbei's research has been devoted to design concepts for the yet-to-be-built space telescope called the Terrestrial Planet Finder.

 Vanderbei is currently a full professor in the department of Operations Research and Financial Engineering (ORFE).
 From 2005 to 2011 he was chair of the department.
 In addition to his appointment in ORFE, he also has "courtesy" appointments in Mathematics, Astrophysics, Computer Science, Mechanical and Aerospace Engineering, and Applied Mathematics.
 He is also a member of the Bendheim Center for Finance.

 Vanderbei is the author of a widely adopted textbook on Linear Programming and the author of a popular software package for nonlinear optimization called LOQO.

-Vanderbei received widespread attention for something that was only intended to be an exercise for the freshman computer programming course that he sometimes teaches.
+Vanderbei received widespread attention for something that was developed for us as an exercise for the freshman computer programming course that he used to teach.
 The US News and World Report magazine, among other media outlets, reprinted his so-called "Purple America" map, which he made after the 2000 (and then subsequent) elections to depict on a county-by-county level how the elections turned out.